Data Modeling with Snowflake - Serge Gershkovich - E-Book

 Beschreibung

-This book introduces simple, practical data modeling frameworks that accelerate agile design and evolve alongside your projects from concept to code.
-Rooted in decades of proven database design principles, these frameworks are paired, for the first time, with Snowflake-native objects and real-world examples, offering a two-in-one crash course in theory and direct application.
+This book will help you get familiar with simple and practical data modeling frameworks that accelerate agile design and evolve with the project from concept to code.
+These universal principles have helped guide database design for decades, and this book pairs them with unique Snowflake-native objects and examples like never before – giving you a two-for-one crash course in theory as well as direct application.

 Das E-Book können Sie in Legimi-Apps oder einer beliebigen App lesen, die das folgende Format unterstützen: